 Always call the insurance company's assistance service, before seeking medical care.
 Contact details for the insurance company are listed on your Insurance Identification Card.
 The insurance company can help you to locate approved medical providers (doctors, clinics, urgent care, hospitals, etc) in your area.
-You can also log onto their website to find a list of medical providers near you.
+You can also log onto student zone to find a list of medical providers near you.

 Where to go?
 Hospitals, urgent care, walk-in clinics or doctors office?

-In non-life threatening situations, choose urgent care clinics, walk-in clinics and doctors' offices
+In non-life threatening situations, choose urgent care clinics, walk-in clinics and doctors' offices that will have a \$50 deductible

 Choose Hospital Emergency Room ONLY in emergency situations.
-The cost to you for the Emergency Room (ER) treatment for a non-emergency will be much higher.
+The cost to you for the Emergency Room (ER) treatment for a non-emergency will have a \$350 deductible.